spencertipping/phi/dev/concatenative-basis.md

 Numbers below `0x100` are reserved for future low-level expansion, and `0x100` and above are used for backend-specific bindings.

+#### Undefined behavior
+**WARNING:** Native functions have undefined behavior if you misuse them;
+examples include:

+- Accessing string chars out of bounds
+- Restacking beyond end of stack
+- Unconsing something that isn't a cons
+- Using integer operations on non-integers

+In practice, the best-case scenario is that your program dies instantly with an error.
+Worst case is, as in C, memory corruption of an unspecified nature.

 #### Interpreter quote/unquote
 ```
 [[i> d...]            [. c...] r] -> [[[d c r] d...] [c...] r]